poysa213/StoreRESTAPI/README.md

-This is RestAPI from a store for selling and renting houses
+a Store for selling and renting houses api with django rest framework